Code-Institute-Submissions/artontray-PROJECT1/README.md

 [Back to top](<#contents>)
    ### Footer
-  - The footer contains social media links (left side) and copyrights area (right side).
+  - The footer contains social media links  and email adress.
-  This section is fixed and it will allow the user to comunicate with the team from anywhere in the website.
+  This section is situated in the bottom of each page and it will allow the user to comunicate with the team from anywhere in the website.
   The links will open to a new tab to allow easy navigation for the user.

 ![Footer section](assets/images/readme-images/footer.png)